vonovak/react-native-add-calendar-event/README.md

 ### Exported constants

 Please note that `SAVED`, `CANCELED`, `DELETED`, `DONE` and `RESPONDED` constants are exported from the module.
-The constants are borrowed from iOS and are documented in [EKEventViewAction docs](https://developer.apple.com/documentation/eventkitui/ekeventviewaction?language=objc) and [EKEventEditViewAction docs](https://developer.apple.com/documentation/eventkitui/ekeventeditviewaction?language=objc).
+The constants are borrowed from iOS and are covered in [EKEventViewAction docs](https://developer.apple.com/documentation/eventkitui/ekeventviewaction?language=objc) and [EKEventEditViewAction docs](https://developer.apple.com/documentation/eventkitui/ekeventeditviewaction?language=objc).

 #### Note on the `Date` JS Object